🐦⬛ Bird-Friendly Gardens

 A simple guide to creating a garden that supports wildlife, boosts biodiversity, and brings more life to your outdoor space

-• Natural pest control — birds eat aphids, caterpillars, slugs, and other pests
+• Natural pest control — many garden birds eat aphids, caterpillars, slugs and other pests, reducing the need for chemicals and keeping plants healthier.

-• Improved pollination — some species help transfer pollen
+• Improved pollination — species like robins, tits and even some finches help transfer pollen as they forage.

-• Biodiversity boost — supporting birds supports the whole food web
+• Biodiversity boost — supporting birds strengthens the whole food web, from insects to small mammals and soil organisms.

-• Mental wellbeing — watching birds reduces stress and increases connection with nature
+• Mental wellbeing — watching birds reduces stress, increases mindfulness and builds a sense of connection with nature.

 • Dense shrubs and hedges for protection

-• Native plants that provide berries, seeds, and insects
+• Native plants rich in berries, seeds and insects

 • Quiet corners where they won’t be disturbed